 After a not-so-fun intervention from Thor, the last reality was split into two timelines.
 The first is the one where the Time-Twisters were destroyed and the Time-Keepers are able to keep a diligent watch on the timeline and all that must be protected in it.
 In the other, the Time-Twisters live on and destroy reality after reality.
 As far as we can tell this early on, the timeline where the Twisters were destroyed is the MCU prime universe.

 Those statues you see in Loki depict the three main members of the Time-Keepers: Ast, Vort, and Zanth.

 What are the Time-Keepers powers?

-Though we don't know a ton about their individual personality traits because they re largely perceived as one entity in three bodies.
-They work together with the power of the Forever Crystal to do what they deem necessary, and claim that no entity can judge their authority.
+Though we don't know a ton about their individual personality traits because they are largely perceived as one entity in three bodies.
+They work together with the power of the Forever Crystal to do what they deem necessary and claim that no entity can judge their authority.
 With that heavy judge, jury and executioner vibe comes a whole host of powers that most beings aren't silly enough to mess with.

 The Keepers manipulate temporal energy.
-This means that your existence in any point of time can be snuffed out by the beings, whether it be through aging you until your bones crumble or de-aging you to a point of pre-existence.
+This means that your existence at any point of time can be snuffed out by the beings, whether it be through aging you until your bones crumble or de-aging you to a point of pre-existence.
 They're also capable of simply summoning any person or creature from any point in the timeline, and then wiping them out of existence as to not damage the time stream.
 As if that's not enough, they can shoot force blasts, generate nearly impenetrable shields.
 And then there's the obvious aptitude for time travel and the much less obvious ability to grant power to other beings.